 Five years later Pilátová wrote her third novel for adults, Tsunami Blues, again published by Torst.
 It takes place alternately in the Czech Republic, in Thailand during a tsunami and in Cuba.
 “The dirty sound from the trumpet is not down to the embouchure, or the tone, or the colour, nothing like that.
 You only get dirty from great things.
 From the blue Cuban sky and your own fear,” says one of the main characters.
 There is a central trio – the trumpeter Karla, her music teacher and Professor Jenůfa Topinková.

 As well as prose, Pilátová has also written poetry, Zatýkání větru (Capturing the Wind, Větrné mlýny, 2011), and children’s stories.
 She received acclaim for Víla Vivivíla a stíny zvířat (Víla Vivivíla and the Animal Shadows, NLN, 2009), the sequel Víla Vivivíla a piráti jižního moře (Víla Vivivíla and the Pirates of the South Sea, NLN, 2010), Kiko a tajemství papírového motýla (Kiko and the Secret of the Paper Butterfly, NLN, 2010) and Gorilí táta (The Gorilla’s Dad, Novela Bohemica, 2013).
 She is also the author of the children’s stories Jura a lama (Jura and Lama, LePress, 2012) about a boy who has two mothers.
 She writes for several national periodicals including Salon Právo, Respekt, Lidové noviny and Czech Radio.
-She also translates from Spanish.
+She also translates from Spanish and English.